-The Company classifies a lease as an operating lease if the lease does not transfer substantially all the risks and rewards incidental to ownership of an underlying asset to the lessee.
+The Company classifies all leases for which it is a lessor as operating leases, as each of these leases does not transfer substantially all of the risks and rewards incidental to ownership of the underlying asset.

-The Company recognises lease payments received under operating lease as lease income on a straight line basis over the lease term.
+Lease payments from operating leases are recognised as income on a straight line basis over the lease term and are reported as rental income.